j-farkas/hairsalon/Readme.md

 # _Hair Salon_

-#### _Allows a hair salon to provide a list of emplyees and attach clients to one employee in the list_
+#### _Allows a hair salon to create a list of employees and attach clients to one employee in the list_

 #### By _**Jared Farkas**_

 ## Description

 _Assigns clients to an employee within the list of employees.
-Should a client have too much hair cut, they will be killed and the employee may find scissors with which to more efficiently kill future clients._
+Should a client have too much hair cut, they will be killed and that employee may find scissors with which to more efficiently kill future clients.
+After each hair cut employees will also pocket any hair they cut, which can be utilized by them to increase their hair cutting efficiency_

 ## Setup/Installation Requirements